ameeracadam/Masterclass/task3_docker/Task3.md

 -   Access the container through [localhost:8787](localhost:8787)
 -   To end the session `Ctrl+C` into the Terminal
 -   To stop the container `docker-compose down` in the Terminal

+****
+## Annex
+### Setting up Docker on your own machine
+For Windows:
+- Click on this [link](https://docs.docker.com/v17.09/docker-for-windows/install/#download-docker-for-windows).
+Select on **Get Docker for Windoes (Stable)**.
+This is the Windows installer for Docker Desktop (Windows).
+- Navigate to your **Downloads** directory (or whichever directory you've downloaded the installer into).
+Double-click `Docker Desktop Installer.exe`
+- Follow the Install Wizard to accept the license, authorise the installer, and proceed with the install.
+- Click **Finish** on the setup complete dialog to launch Docker.
+- To start Docker, search for **Docker** in the Start Bar and click on the results.
+When the whale in the status bar, Docker is ready to be accessed from any terminal window.

+For Mac:
+-   Click on this [link](https://docs.docker.com/v17.09/docker-for-mac/install/).
+Select on **Get Docker for Mac (Stable)**.
+This is the installer for Docker Desktop (Mac)
+-   Navigate to the directory you've installed Docker in.
+Double click on `Docker.dmg` to open the installer.
+Drag the whale to the Applications folder.
+-   Doucle click `Docker.app` in Applications to start Docker.
+-   You will be asked to authorise Docker with your system password after launching it.
+Privileged access is needed to install networking components and links to Docker apps.
+-   The whale in the status bar will indicate that Docker is running and accessible from a terminal.